-Based on a federal law that starts Jan.
-1, 2019, Medicare Cost plans won’t continue in 66 Minnesota counties.
-The Centers for Medicare & Medicaid Services (CMS) will not renew Medicare Cost plans in counties where there are two or more Medicare Advantage plans with a certain number of members.
-Use the county lookup tool on this website to see if you live in a county that’s affected.
-Cost plans will continue in 21 Minnesota counties and in surrounding states.
+Based on a federal law, Medicare Cost plans are not available in 66 Minnesota counties starting Jan.
+1, 2019.
+The Centers for Medicare & Medicaid Services (CMS) did not renew Medicare Cost plans in counties where there are two or more Medicare Advantage plans with a certain number of members.
+Use the county lookup tool on this website to see if you live in a county where Cost plans are available.
+Cost plans are available in 2019 in 21 Minnesota counties and in surrounding states.
 This includes Wisconsin, North Dakota and South Dakota.

-See if your county is included; just enter your county in the tool on this website with the heading, How will this affect my plan?
-The Centers for Medicare & Medicaid Services (CMS) and/or your health plan sent letters in August and September to Medicare Cost plan members who are affected.
+See if your county is included; just enter your county in the tool on this website with the heading, Where Cost plans are available.
+The Centers for Medicare & Medicaid Services (CMS) and/or your health plan sent letters in August and September 2018 to Medicare Cost plan members who are affected.

 Your 2018 Medicare Cost plan covers you through the end of the year, as long as you continue to live in Minnesota and pay your plan premiums.

-Based on guidelines from The Centers for Medicare & Medicaid Services (CMS), health plans can automatically enroll some members in a Medicare Advantage plan.
+Based on guidelines from The Centers for Medicare and Medicaid Services (CMS), health plans can automatically enroll some members in a Medicare Advantage plan for 2019.
 The plan must offer comparable coverage to your 2018 plan; you need to have both health and prescription drug coverage with the same company; and you must live in a county where Medicare Advantage plans are offered.

-- If you meet these guidelines, your health plan can automatically enroll you in a 2019 Medicare Advantage plan.
-You don’t need to take any action if you like this plan for 2019.
+- If you meet these guidelines, your health plan would have sent you information explaining that they automatically enrolled you in a Medicare Advantage plan for 2019.
+You don’t need to take any action if you like the plan.

-- If you are not automatically enrolled into a new plan, you’ll have to choose a new Medicare plan for coverage starting Jan.
-1, 2019.
+- If you are not automatically enrolled into a new plan, you’ll have to choose a new Medicare plan for coverage in 2019.
 If you don’t choose a new plan, you’ll have Original Medicare only.

 You can get more coverage than just Original Medicare Parts A and B with these types of plans: Medicare Advantage, Medicare Supplement and Part D drug plans.
 Learn how these plans work in the article, Other Medicare options if my Cost plan goes away.